 Skiing is a pure fun.
-Whether you like alpine or cross country skiing, or even if you prefer snowboarding you have to face one unpleasant thing.
+Whether you like alpine or cross-country skiing, or even if you prefer snowboarding you have to face one unpleasant thing.
 Cold.
 Freezing body can destroy your day on skis.
 Your hands and face are usually at the front line against the weather.
-Let us look at all important features you have to consider when looking for ski gloves which should save your hands and fingers from freezing.
+Let us look at all the important features you have to consider when looking for ski gloves which should save your hands and fingers from freezing.

 Just remember there are different requirements for ski gloves for every type of skiing.
 We will discuss later the best ski gloves for alpine skiing, snowboard skiing, and cross-country skiing.

 Two most important features

 Warmth is what you are looking for when wearing ski gloves.
 In past, you just checked how rough the gloves are.
 Now, you have to check what kind of insulation material (e.g. Thinsulate) they have and what is its weight.
 More weight you see, better insulation ski gloves provide.
 The warmest designs provide a combination of synthetic insulation material and wool in the lining.
 If you want to have hands really warm, then choose ski mittens which keep warm by pressing the fingers together.

 Waterproofness & Breathability

 It is important to have your hands not just warm but also dry.
 Therefore the waterproofness and breathability are of similar importance like insulation.
 Your ski gloves have to let the sweat out from your fingers and at the same time to prevent the snow or water from outside to go inside to your gloves.
 Good ski glove needs to have a synthetic membrane which is waterproof and let the sweat go out from inside.
 The most known are Gore-Tex, however, there are a lot of different names on the market like BDry, DryRide, TPU having the same quality like Gore-Tex.